PRACTICE DIRECTION 2C - STARTING PROCEEDINGS IN THE COUNTY COURT

 (b) in column 2—

-(i) those hearing centres which are co-located at District Registries, Chancery District Registries or Mercantile Courts; and
+(i) those hearing centres which are co-located at District Registries, Chancery District Registries or Circuit Commercial Courts; and

 (ii) those hearing centres which are designated as Civil Trial Centres;